RPegoud/MachineLearningBlog/content/post/temporal_differerence_learning/index.md

 ## ***Conclusion***

-In this article, we presented the fundamental principles of Temporal Difference learning and applied Q-learning, Dyna-Q and Dyna-Q+ to a custom grid world.
+In this article, we presented the fundamental principles of Temporal Difference learning and applied Q-learning, Dyna-Q, and Dyna-Q+ to a custom grid world.
 The design of this grid world helps emphasize the importance of continual exploration as a way to discover and exploit new optimal policies in changing environments.
 The difference in performances (evaluated using the number of steps per episode and the cumulative reward) illustrate the strengths and weaknesses of these algorithms.

 In summary, model-based methods (Dyna-Q, Dyna-Q+) benefit from increased sample efficiency compared to model-based methods (Q-learning), at the cost of computation efficiency.
-However, in stochastic or more complex environments, innacuracies in the model could hinder performances and lead to sub-optimal policies.
+However, in stochastic or more complex environments, inaccuracies in the model could hinder performances and lead to sub-optimal policies.

 | Algorithm  | Type        | Updates per step     | Runtime (400 episodes, single CPU) | Discovered optimal strategy (purple portal) | Average cumulative reward |
 |:---------- | ----------- | -------------------- |:---------------------------------- | ------------------------------------------- |:------------------------- |